heleenbrueggen/masterthesis/README.md

 ```
 devtools::install_github("heleenbrueggen/mice@impute.mbart")
 ```
-Lastly, keep in mind that some scripts are computationally intensive and may take a long time to run.
+Furtermore, keep in mind that some scripts are computationally intensive and may take a long time to run.
+Additionally, some scripts contain parallel processing, so it is recommended to change the code to use the desired number of cores.

 1. `Scripts\Simulation data.R`: Generates the simulation data and saves it in appropriate folders.
 2. `Scripts\Missing data generation.R`: Generates the missing data and saves it in appropriate folders.